uGyomm/templates/lib/lib-curriculum-vitae--shutters.typ

  * cefr_level     : CEFR's level(Common European Framework of Reference for
  * Languages)
  * certification  : Certification's information
- * Recommended Layout for certification is Certification's name(Certification's
+ * Suggested layout for certification is Certification's name(Certification's
  * date)[: Certification's score].
 Content in bracket is optional.
  *
  */